SAT Prep

 • One pack of small or medium sticky notes

-• Optional: A personal scientific calculator is only recommended if you already own one and have been using it consistently for a few years.
+• Optional: A personal scientific calculator is only recommended if the student owns one and has been using it comfortably and consistently for a few years

 Homework: